squaresapp/rawjs/quickstart.md

 );
 ```

-Read this to learn how it knows if you mean an attribute or a style.
-(TL;DR: It's not complicated and it gets it right 99.9% of the time.)

 ## Hierarchies

 Passed DOM Node instance are appended.
 This allows you to construct complex DOM hierarchies without using JSX: